-The Create Enterprise Geodatabase tool cannot be used to create a geodatabase in Amazon Relational Database Service (RDS) for SQL Server or a SQL Server Express instance licensed with ArcGIS Server workgroup.
-To create geodatabases (or additional geodatabases) in a SQL Server RDS, see Create a geodatabase on Amazon Relational Database Service for SQL Server.
-To create geodatabases in a SQL Server Express instance licensed with ArcGIS Server workgroup, see Creating additional workgroup geodatabases.
+The Create Enterprise Geodatabase tool cannot be used to create a geodatabase in Amazon Relational Database Service (RDS) for SQL Server or a SQL Server Express instance licensed with ArcGIS Server workgroup edition.
+To create geodatabases (or additional geodatabases) in an Amazon RDS for SQL Server instance, see Create a geodatabase on Amazon Relational Database Service for SQL Server.
+To create geodatabases in a SQL Server Express instance licensed with ArcGIS Server workgroup, see Create additional workgroup geodatabases.

-When you use ArcGIS Server Cloud Builder on Amazon Web Services to launch your instance, two geodatabases are created in SQL Server Express.
-If you want additional geodatabases—for example, if you want to customize the name or location of the geodatabases you use, or you have multiple departments that maintain their own discrete data and require their own geodatabases—you can create additional geodatabases.
+If you used ArcGIS Server Cloud Builder on Amazon Web Services to launch your instance, a geodatabase was included in the SQL Server Express instance.
+If you want additional geodatabases—for example, if you want to customize the name or location of the geodatabases you use, or you have multiple departments that maintain their own discrete data and require their own geodatabases—create additional geodatabases.

-When you manually set up your site using the AWS Management Console, no geodatabases are created.
-If you want to use enterprise geodatabases in SQL Server Express with your ArcGIS Server on Amazon Web Services instance, you must create them.
+When you set up your site from Esri AMIs using the AWS Management Console, no geodatabases are created.
+If you want to use enterprise geodatabases in SQL Server Express with your ArcGIS Server site on Amazon Web Services (AWS), you must create them.

 - Make a remote desktop connection to your ArcGIS Server instance, logging in as the administrator.